exasol/virtual-schemas/doc/user-guide/deploying_the_virtual_schema_adapter.md

 /
 ```

-The [supported dialects page](supported-dialects.md) has example statements for the individual dialects.
+The [user guide page](user_guide.md) has example statements for the individual dialects.